Beats (brand): Bose lawsuit

-In July 2014, Bose Corporation sued Beats Electronics, alleging that its "Studio" line incorporated noise cancellation technology that infringed five patents held by the company.
-Bose has also sought an injunction which would ban the infringing products from being imported or sold in the United States.
-The lawsuit was settled out of court.
-Apple pulled all Bose products from its retail outlets, although it is unclear whether it was in response to the lawsuit, an ambush marketing conflict involving Beats and the NFL (which had recently named Bose as one of its official sponsors, and thus fined a player for displaying the Beats logo during an official activity), or as a result of Apple's acquisition of Beats.
-However, two months later, Bose products returned to the shelves of Apple Stores.
-The companies settled in October 2014: details were not disclosed.
+In July 2014, Bose Corporation sued Beats, alleging its "Studio" line incorporated noise cancellation technology that infringed five patents held by the company.
+Bose also sought an injunction that would ban the infringing products from being imported or sold in the U.S. The lawsuit was settled out of court in October 2014; the details were not disclosed.

 Monster lawsuit

-In January 2015, Monster Inc. sued Beats for fraud, alleging that the company had used illicit tactics to force Monster out of the venture while retaining rights to the technologies and products that it had co-developed, and engaged in collusion to harm Monster's own audio products business.
-Monster argued that the acquisition of Beats by HTC and its founders' subsequent buyback was a "sham" to take control of Monster's stake in the company—which could have been valued at over $100 million in the Apple purchase, that the company had "concealed" the role of Monster and its CEO Noel Lee in the design and engineering of its products, and that "had the partnership expired on its own terms, there would have been no transfer of Monster's years of work [onto the company]".
+In January 2015, Monster Inc. sued Beats for fraud, alleging the company had used illicit tactics to force Monster out of the venture while retaining rights to the technologies and products it had co-developed, and engaged in collusion to harm Monster's audio products business.
 Monster also alleged that Beats had partaken in anti-competitive practices with retailers to force those offering Beats products to not offer Monster's competing products.

-In June 2015, The Wall Street Journal reported that in retaliation for the lawsuit, Apple Inc. revoked Monster's membership in the MFi Program on May 5, 2015, meaning that Monster can no longer manufacture licensed accessories for iPhone, iPod and iPad products, and must cease the sale of existing licensed products that contain the certification or technology licensed through the program by September 2015.
+In June 2015, The Wall Street Journal reported that in retaliation for the lawsuit, Apple revoked Monster's membership in the MFi Program in May 2015, meaning Monster could no longer manufacture licensed accessories for iPhone, iPod and iPad products, and must cease the sale of existing licensed products containing the certification or technology licensed through the program by September 2015.

-The case was dismissed in August 2016, with a Supreme Court ruling that Beats "had the right to terminate the agreement as of January 7th, 2013 or when there was a transaction resulting in a change of control of Beats", and that Monster "did not obtain the right to approve the change of control.
-Nor did the agreement require that any change of control had to be objectively reasonable".
+The case was dismissed in August 2016, with a Supreme Court ruling that Beats "had the right to terminate the agreement".